SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ### Arguments

-How are parameters and arguments are often used synonymously, although they are more properly not synonyms for a callable unit,  ⟮c1;parameters⟯ are the values you specify the function will be passed, most commonly in its signature. for a calllable unit, arguments are the values/variables you actually pass.
+How are parameters and arguments are often used synonymously, although they are more properly not synonyms for a callable unit,  ⟮c+;parameters⟯ are the values you specify the function will be passed, most commonly in its signature. for a calllable unit, arguments are the values/variables you actually pass.
-When passing things, using a car metaphor, you can think of the ⟮c1;parameter⟯ as a ⟮c2;parking space⟯ and the ⟮c1;argument⟯ as an ⟮c2;automobile⟯ function foo(a, b){... foo(12, "whistles") a, b are parameters, 12, "whistles" are arguments
+When passing things, using a car metaphor, you can think of the ⟮c+;parameter⟯ as a ⟮c+;parking space⟯ and the ⟮c+;argument⟯ as an ⟮c+;automobile⟯ function foo(a, b){... foo(12, "whistles") a, b are parameters, 12, "whistles" are arguments